Kansas vs Arkansas Players to Watch - Second Round

 Kansas Players to Watch

-Kevin McCullar posts 10.6 points, 7.1 rebounds and 2.4 assists per game.
-At the other end, he posts 2 steals and 0.7 blocked shots.
+Kevin McCullar is putting up 10.6 points, 2.4 assists and 7.1 rebounds per contest.

-Dajuan Harris leads the Jayhawks at 6.3 assists per game, while also posting 2.5 rebounds and 8.8 points.
+Dajuan Harris is tops on the Jayhawks at 6.3 assists per contest, while also putting up 2.5 rebounds and 8.8 points.
 He is seventh in the country in assists.

-KJ Adams is posting 10.5 points, 2 assists and 4.4 rebounds per contest.
+KJ Adams is averaging 10.5 points, 2 assists and 4.4 rebounds per game.

 Arkansas Players to Watch

-Black is the Razorbacks' top assist man (4.1 per game), and he averages 12.8 points and 5.1 rebounds.
+Black is the Razorbacks' top assist man (4.1 per game), and he delivers 12.8 points and 5.1 rebounds.

-Council is averaging a team-best 16 points per contest.
-And he is producing 3.6 rebounds and 2.2 assists, making 44.3% of his shots from the field.
+Council is averaging team highs in points (16 per game) and assists (2.2).
+And he is producing 3.6 rebounds, making 44.3% of his shots from the floor.

-Makhi Mitchell is the Razorbacks' top rebounder (5.6 per game), and he delivers 7.2 points and 1.1 assists.
+Makhi Mitchell leads the Razorbacks in rebounding (5.6 per game), and averages 7.2 points and 1.1 assists.
+He also puts up 0.8 steals and 1.4 blocked shots.

 Kansas Top Performers (Last 10 Games)